Neuro-Logical/speech/SLT_2022/README.md

 ## Acknowledgements 🙏

-In case you will use this code or take inspiration from it, plese cite out work:
+In case you will use this code or take inspiration from it, please cite out work:
 ```

 Favaro, A., Motley, C., Cao, T., Iglesias, M., Butala, A., Oh, E. S., Stevens, R. D., Villalba, J., Dehak, N., Moro-Velazquez, L. A Multi-Modal Array of Interpretable Features to Evaluate Language and Speech Patterns in Different Neurological Disorders.
 2022 IEEE Spoken Language Technology Workshop (SLT).
 IEEE, 2022